|

 Among

-other saddened communities we have helped over the years, Penny
+many saddened communities we have helped over the years, Penny

 Bears were sent to families following the Columbine High School